cytechmobile/buddymeet/readme.txt

 Moreover, you can use the shortcode [buddymeet room=ROOM_HERE subject=SUBJECT_HERE] to add a conference room to any WordPress page.
 In that case, you have to pass any configuration by using the following shortcode parameters:

 * domain: The domain of the Jitsi Meet installation.
-BuddyMeet uses by default the meet.jit.si free service.
+BuddyMeet uses by default the 8x8.vc service.
 * room: The identifier of the room.
 * subject: The subject of the room.
 If empty the room is being displayed as the subject.
 * password: A password for the room.
 The first to enter the room sets that password and all other participants have to put it to enter.